luisda190519/Microsoft-ToDo-List/README.md

 ## Installation

-To install all the dependencies used by this app, first go to the Frontend folder and type
+To install all the dependencies used by this app, first go to the Frontend folder and type.

 ```bash
   npm install